wasit7/dsi202_2023/s2/readme.md

 TBA

 # curl
-note that nFile could be many files in folders, if the mutation could recieve multiple files
+note that nFile could be many files in a folder, if the mutation operation could recieve multiple files.

 ```bash
 curl --request POST \